Selling a house can be stressful, but if you know how to present your property for sale, it will be come easier and you might even get a higher offer.

 irst impression is all that matters

-Make your property stand out in the listings by taking high-quality photos of all the interior and exterior areas; bright, high analysis photos that present your house from all the best angles.
-If you are not talented or not sure about the results, don’t risk it…
+Make your property stand out in the listings by taking high-quality photos of all the interior and exterior areas.
+Using bright, high-resolution photos that present your house from all the best angles, you will be able to make people want to view your home.

 Try to put yourself in the place of the potential buyers and think what kind of listings would draw your attention:

-Of course before you get to that point of taking photos, there are some things on the “to do list” you need to focus on, in order to have your property perfectly presented in the listings but also after that, during the viewings.
+Of course, before you get to that point of taking photos, there are some things on the “to-do list” you need to focus on.
+In our experience, you have to prepare your home properly before you can get photos done.

 Clean and Tidy up

 Clean the house outside and inside and make sure you keep it clean during the whole time you advertise it and have viewings.
-A clean, tidy and odor-free house can get you closer to your target;
+A clean, tidy and odour-free house can get you closer to your target.

 De-clutter and De-personalize